 A PC running Microsoft Windows?

-The majority of computers sold these days are PCs running Windows XP or Vista.
-By getting a Windows PC, you’ll find many hardware, software, support, and computer books available to you.
+Most computers sold these days are PCs running Windows XP or Vista.
+You’ll find many hardware, software, support, and computer books available by getting a Windows PC.
 You’ll also find that Windows is relatively easy to learn compared to Linux, and if you get stuck, you probably know a family member, friend, or neighbor who’s a Windows expert.

-On the downside, Windows tends to attract many viruses, spyware, and other nasty software, so make sure you keep your anti-virus software up to date.
-It can have stability issues, too; be prepared to reinstall the software, or maybe Windows itself, occasionally, to keep things running smoothly.
-You can also end up spending a lot of money on third-party software to get the functionality you need.
+On the downside, Windows attracts many viruses, spyware, and other nasty software, so keep your anti-virus software current.
+It can have stability issues, too; be prepared to reinstall the software, or maybe Windows itself, occasionally to keep things running smoothly.
+You can also spend a lot on third-party software to get the necessary functionality.
 Windows is great for relative beginners, PC enthusiasts, computer game players, and folks who need a high level of compatibility with their work and friends’ PCs.

 Related Articles :